bcbraga/SSAP/README.md

 * **/instances/**: Real and synthetic datasets used in the experiments
 * **/heuristic/**: Implementation of the ILS metaheuristic
 * **/results/**: Computational results obtained using the Gurobi solver.
 Since Gurobi provides optimal (or near-optimal) solutions for most instances, these results serve as a reference benchmark.
-Results from the ILS metaheuristic are presented in the accompanying paper.
+Results from the ILS metaheuristic are are discussed in detail in the associated publication.

 ## Getting Started